ToSStudio/ATtiny85-vcc-temp-monitor/README.md

 ## 🧰 Requirements

 - ATtiny85 (tested with 8 MHz internal clock)
+- µC must be flashed with the Spence Konde Optiboot bootloader to understand ADC-channels
 - Serial connection (e.g., via USB-Serial adapter, TinyUSB board, or similar)
 - LED on pin 4 (optional, for visual heartbeat)